sdmg15/Java-design-patterns/README.md

   ```
 ### Pattern Factory

 Factory design pattern is used when we have a super class with multiple sub-classes and based on input, we need to return one of the sub-class.
 This pattern take out the responsibility of instantiation of a class from client program   to   the   factory   class.
-Let’s   first   learn   how   to   implement   factory  pattern in java and then we will learn its benefits and we will see its usage in JDK.
+Let’s   first   learn   how   to   implement   factory  pattern in Java and then we will learn its benefits and we will see its usage in JDK.

-* Super Class : Super class in factory pattern can be an interface, abstract class or a normaljava class.
+* Super Class : Super class in factory pattern can be an interface, abstract class or a normal Java class.
 For our example, we have super class as abstract class with overridden toString() method for testing purpose.
   see `com.factory`.
 * sub-classes: Let’s  say  we  have  two  sub-classes PC and Server with implementation in `com.factory`